heini208/fault_detector_spot/documentation/System_Design.md

 - Designed to be run after the Sensing Subtree has updated tag information.

 **Rationale:**
-This behaviour provides a clean separation between internal perception pipelines and external consumers.
+This behaviour provides a clean separation between internal functions and external consumers.
 UIs, planners, or external agents can reason about tags based solely on these topics, without needing direct access to TF or the blackboard.

 ### 5.4 Landmark-Based Relocalization (LandmarkRelocalizer)